mikroskeem/mikroskeem.eu/README.md

 # mikroskeem's peronal site

 So, here it is, my awesome webpage.
+It was created with idea to render everything in browser, not in server.

+This idea gives portability, I can migrate my page to every server, since there is no server-side code requred (but webserver configuring is).

 ### Building
 You need to have gulp and bower in path (`npm install -g gulp bower`)